JoshNoel/RobotArm/README.txt

 Arduino Robot Arm

+HARDWARE
+Arduino, SSC32

+INSTALLATION
-Not yet intended for wider public use
-Instuctions to be made
+Not yet intended for wider public use: instuctions yet to be made

+CREDITS
+Special thanks to the Arduino team for making the Arduino IDE, Circuits@Home for the inverse kinematics code, and Martin Peris for his SSC32 arduino driver